ljpatrick/marxpaint/docs/pt_br/README.txt

   Title Screen
   ------------
-    When Tux Paint first loads, a title/credits screen will appear.
+    When Marx Paint first loads, a title/credits screen will appear.

     Once loading is complete, press a key or click on the mouse to continue.